Updated September 2020

 20. How do families request adoption assistance after finalization of an adoption?

-Families should contact their LDSS.
-Local offices are listed at http://www.dss.state.va.us/localagency/.
+Families should contact their local department of social services.
+Local offices are listed at http://www.dss.virginia.gov/localagency/index.cgi.

 How Can a Family Adjust an Adoption Assistance Agreement?